ZDSRepositories/dotwar/API_Manual.md

 Call: `/game/[name]/delete_order` with `vessel=TEST1` and `authcode=733a9f3f-debc-42a0-8c71-7da1a7debdca` and `order_id=1` and `html=1`

 Output: `Removed order with ID 1 from vessel TEST1.
 1 order(s) pending.`

+## Other Routes
+These routes are intended for browsers, and respond to HTTP GET requests.

+### /
+Provides HTML page with the server's welcome message and list of games.

+### /play/<name>
+Provides an instance of the JS client, preset for the provided game name.
+Returns 404 if there is no game by that name.